genderkit/genderkit/_articles/binding.md

 Binders cannot be bought in high street shops and have to be ordered online.
 There are only a few UK stockists but you may be able to find some on Amazon and eBay.
 If you're worried about receiving a binder at your home address, you could try having it delivered to a nearby [Amazon Locker](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=200966210).

+### How do I put on my binder?

+There are two main methods to put on a binder:
+- Pulling it over the head, like a sports bra
+- Turning it inside out, stepping into it and pulling it up over your hips

+Which of these is the best method for you will depend on the shape of your body and the type of binder you have.
+If your binder came with any instructions, these might tell you the best method.

+You may need to adjust your chest once the binder is on to get the flattest look possible.
+Make sure that the resulting fit is comfortable enough for you to wear it, and avoid stretching or creasing your skin.

 ### How much will it cost?

 Binders typically cost £25-50.
 Some retailers of binders serving the UK include: